thoughtbot/maybe_haskell/book/haskell-basics/data-types.md

 --   ` Type constructor
 ```

-With this data type declared, we can now use it to write functions that
+Once we have declared the data type, we can now use it to write functions that
 construct values of this type:

 ```haskell